ccp5UK/dl-poly/documentation/source/UserManual/DPD/intro.rst

 fluid compressibilities to obtain conservative force parameters for bulk fluids, e.g. for water :math:`A \approx 75 k_{B} T/\rho`.
-Alternative equations of state may be obtained by modifying the functional form of conservative interactions to include localized densities (i.e. many-body DPD) :cite:`pagonabarraga-01a,trofimov-02a`.
+Alternative equations of state may be obtained by modifying the functional form of conservative interactions.
+A flexible approach to do this is many-body DPD, :cite:`pagonabarraga-01a,trofimov-02a` which uses conservative forces that depend on localised densities for each particle (calculated using switching functions between pairs of particles within a cutoff).

-Transport coefficients for a DPD fluid without conservative forces can be derived using the expressions for the drag and stochastic forces:cite:`groot-97a,koelman-93a,marsh-97a`.
-The kinematic viscosity can be found to be
+Transport coefficients for a DPD fluid without conservative forces can be derived using the expressions for the drag and stochastic forces, :cite:`groot-97a,koelman-93a,marsh-97a` assuming no conservative forces.
+For the given switching functions, the kinematic viscosity can be found to be

 .. math:: \nu \approx \frac{45 k_{B} T}{4 \pi \gamma \rho r_{c}^{3}} + \frac{2 \pi \gamma \rho r_{c}^{5}}{1575}~~,